 9. Put Anything You Save (and Then Some) Into Your Retirement Accounts

 Now that your priority is you, make sure your investments reflect that.
-Increase your contributions and remember, once you hit age 50, the maximum you can put in 401(k) and IRA accounts goes up to help you catch up before retirement.
+Consider increasing your contributions and remember, once you hit age 50, the maximum you can put in 401(k) and IRA accounts goes up to help you catch up before retirement.

 10. Get Your Estate Plans in Order